Solid support around the country

 Reykjavík Pride

 We support the campaign for LGBTQIA+ rights and Landsbankinn has been a proud sponsor of Reykjavík Pride since its inception.
-This year, fifteen entries receive grants from the Pride Parade Fund of Reykjavík Pride and Landsbankinn which provides financial support to individuals and smaller groups who participate in the Pride Parade.
+Nine entries receive grants from the Pride Parade Fund of Reykjavík Pride and Landsbankinn which provides financial support to individuals and smaller groups who participate in the Pride Parade.

 Reykjavík Culture Night

-We have been an active participant in Reykjavík Cultural Night from the beginning and sponsor the festival.
-We have focused on ensuring that financial support directly benefits artists and groups organising events for Reykjavík Cultural Night.
-Our Reykjavík Culture Night Fund, a collaboration with Höfuðborgarstofa, supports original and special ideas.
-In 2023, 22 exciting projects received grants from the Culture Night Fund of Landsbankinn and Reykjavík.
+We have been a key supporter of Reykjavík Cultural Night from the beginning and a sponsor of the festival.
+Our Reykjavík Culture Night Fund, a collaboration with Höfuðborgarstofa, supports original ideas.
+This year, 24 exciting projects received grants from the Culture Night Fund of Landsbankinn and the City of Reykjavík.
+We also invited guests to participate in an exciting tour of the art in Reykjastræti 6 and hosted a series of exciting events at Hörputorg along with our neighbours.

 The Árni Magnússon Institute

-We support the project “In the footsteps of Árni Magnússon in the New World”.
-The project sets out to record manuscripts in public and private collections in both Canada and the US in a database on the website handrit.is.
-The database ensures scholarly access to information about Icelandic manuscripts in the New World and provides new options to undertake comparative studies.
+In 2024, the project “In the footsteps of Árni Magnússon in the New World”, which the Bank has supported, came to an end.
+The aim of the project was to record manuscripts in public and private collections in both Canada and the US in a database on the website handrit.is.
+The database has been completed and includes thousands of images of Icelandic manuscripts and letters that the public in Canda and the US can now view for the first time.
+The database is available in both Icelandic and English and ensures scholarly access to information about Icelandic manuscripts in the New World and provides new options to undertake comparative studies.

 Aldrei fór ég suður festival

 Landsbankinn is one of the main sponsors of rock festival Aldrei fór ég suður, held in Ísafjörður around Easter.
-Landsbankinn has supported the festival since 2010 as part of our efforts to actively foster the grassroots music scene in Iceland.
+Landsbankinn has been a sponsor of the festival since 2010 as part of our efforts to actively foster the grassroots music scene in Iceland.

 Innovation and education